 While reading this post it occurred to me that the compounds in almost every color of fruit or vegetable is shown to prevent cancer.
-Could it then be true that if folks just replaced the processed foods in their diets with fresh fruits and vegetables of all the colors, they are one step closer to preventing cancer for themselves?
+Could it then be true that if folks just replaced the processed foods in their diets with fresh fruits and vegetables of all colors, they would be one step closer to preventing cancer for themselves?
 Something to ponder.

 The Health Benefits of Colorful Ferments